Thinking of entering this program?

 What you’ll learn

-In addition to increasing academic skills, you’ll have opportunities to explore your strengths and gifts as you develop realistic personal, career and educational goals.
+In addition to increasing academic skills, you’ll have opportunities to explore your strengths and gifts as you develop personal, career and educational goals.

-You'll be encouraged to build on your self-awareness and pride as an Aboriginal person as you discuss issues, challenges and opportunities impacting First Nations communities.
+You'll be encouraged to build on your self-awareness and pride as an Indigenous person as you discuss issues, challenges and opportunities impacting First Nations communities.
 While examining Indigenous history and culture, you’ll receive guidance through circle and Elders’ teaching.

 Are you of Indigenous ancestry?